Fine or penalty notice when flashed by an automatic speed camera

 You must pay the sum due within 45 days from receipt of the fine or penalty notice by post.

-The 45-day period is extended by a month for non-residents.
+The 45-day period is extended by one month for non-residents.

 How to proceed

-The notice of offence is sent in the form of a simple letter, containing, amongst other things, information about:
+The notice of offence is sent by regular post, containing, amongst other things, information about:

 - the nature of the offence;